 Our evaluation of the HSNP provides a comprehensive assessment of the HSNP in order to demonstrate the performance and impact of the programme for the benefit of implementers, funders, other stakeholders, and those interested in CTs more generally.
 The evaluation findings will feed into on-going programme operations, and future programmatic and funding decisions.

 The arid and semi-arid lands of Northern Kenya experience high food insecurity and recurrent periods of severe drought.
 As a result, families often become dependent on emergency food aid or have to resort to selling off livestock in order to afford food.
 This weakens their livelihoods and can cause a slide into a vicious cycle of poverty.
 The Kenyan Government, with support from DFID, established its innovative HSNP in 2009.
 It aims to address these issues by providing an unconditional, regular source of income that has the potential to stabilise household food consumption and free up resources for sustainable investment in areas such as livelihoods and human capital.

-The evaluation is composed of four core elements, under each of which are a number of distinct activities:
+The evaluation was composed of four core elements, under each of which were a number of distinct activities:

 - Quantitative and qualitative impact evaluation (including a local economy-wide impact evaluation to provide an estimate of the programme multiplier effect);

 - Operational evaluation (including a process and institutional capacity assessment, a costing study, a process review of the emergency payments system, and operational monitoring of HSNP bi-monthly payment cycles);

 - Policy analysis (including a targeting analysis, microsimulation analysis of different design options for HSNP phase 3, a review of the HSNP registration instrument, and a strategic policy review of the HSNP and its place within the NSNP); and